akasha-archer/AccessHealthNYC/README.md

 ### Current Challenges & Improvements to Come:

 - Sorting search results by distance to user's selected location.
+- Database for user profile data (will use the Cupboard library).
 - Database for local data.
 Will look deeper into if storing data in a local database is better than using lists in the ViewModel.
 - Room Database for HHC facility search results.
 Info is not likely to change frequently so this can easily be stored on the user's phone for more efficient retrieval.
 - Room Database / LiveData for storing user's favorites.